 Former students may be allowed readmission on a "space available" basis.
-"Space available" is dependent upon the authorized number of students established by the JRCERT.
+"Space available" is dependent upon the authorized number of students established by the JRCERT and the number of technologists and equipment available in the clinical education settings.
 The Program currently accepts 20-23 first year students per year.
 The job market, clinical sites, and the JRCERT designated program capacity are all factors influencing the number of students accepted in the program each year.